What is the STARS Symposium?

-All students (graduate and undergraduate) involved in research or creative works are invited to participate in the 2022 STARS event.
-You can elect to give a short oral presentation, a poster presentation, art exhibition, or performance of your work.
+All students (graduate and undergraduate) involved in research or creative works are invited to participate in the 2026 STARS event on April 9th and 10th 2026.
+You can elect to give a short oral presentation, a poster presentation, an art exhibition, or a performance of your work.
+STARS will be in-Person this year, but we are open to online presentations for online students.

 STARS Core Planning Team

-Associate Vice Chancellor for Research & Innovation, Professor of Biology
+Lucia Vazquez, Associate VC for Research & Innovation, Professor of Biology

 FAQs